You are listening to Nobel Peace Prize nominee Rush Limbaugh here on the Excellence in Broadcasting Network.

 The apocalyptic vision of global warming serves a deep need of the environmentalist credo, the dominant pseudo-religious tendency of our age in the prominent and prosperous West.

-By what means and for what purpose, we don't yet understand.
+Religious belief is hardwired into human beings by what means and for what purpose, we don't yet understand.

-That environmentalism is in fact a pseudo-religion, goes without saying.
+That environmentalism is in fact a pseudo-religion goes without saying.

 Like all such, it possesses every element of contemporary legitimate belief.

-It has a deity, in this case the goddess Gaia, or the earth, the personification of the living earth, which, by the way, was first envisioned by James Lovelock, who we can slot in as high priest of the religion.
+It has a deity, in this case, the goddess Gaia, or the earth, the personification of the living earth, which, by the way, was first envisioned by James Lovelock, who we can slot in as high priest of the religion.

 It has its holy books, most changing with the seasons, and most, as is true of the Bible and with many convinced Christians, utterly unread.

-And anybody else who doesn't believe in their religion of global warming.
+And one of those devils would be me and anybody else who doesn't believe in their religion of global warming.

-Another item that is a pseudo-religion must, an apocalypse, and that's what global warming is all about.
+Another item that is a pseudo-religion must, an apocalypse.

 In fact, the apocalyptic is the major fulcrum of environmentalism, the axis around which everything else turns.

-It's environmentalism's major element of concern, its chief attraction and the center of discussion and speculation in much the same way that some Protestant variants of Christianity are obsessed above all with sin.
+It's environmentalism's major element of concern, its chief attraction, and the center of discussion and speculation in much the same way that some Protestant variants of Christianity are obsessed above all with sin.

 So crucial is the apocalypse to environmentalism that there has been a whole string of them, one after the other, covering every last aspect of the natural world.

-If one don't get you,
+If one don't get you, the next one will.

-the promised chemical doomsday never arrived, but Carson's work set the pattern for all the environmental apocalypses to come.
+But Carson's work set the pattern for all the environmental apocalypses to come.

 The next example was overpopulation.